Section 31 - Law enforcement documents

 Consultation when deciding whether a document is exempt – section 31(5)

-When considering whether a document is exempt under section 31(1), an agency or Minister must, if practicable:
+When considering whether a document is exempt under section 31(1), an agency or Minister must, if reasonably practicable:

 - notify any relevant Minister or Commonwealth, State, or Territory agency or authority that a request has been received for the document; and